Kinfolk Brass Band Wedding Second Line Parade

 Despite the unpleasant conditions, I did not want to miss the opportunity to capture these wonderful images for my couple, so I continued to shoot.
 While it was not enjoyable working in wet clothes for the rest of the evening, it certainly was worth it for this amazing sequence of pictures!

-Here's what the bride wrote about me after the wedding:
+Here's what the bride wrote to me immediately after the wedding:

 Oh my gosh!
 I can't say enough about Michael.
 What I will say first is that I LOVE our photographs!
 Being on a strict budget, I also love that I knew up front what our price range would be.
 Michael did our engagement and wedding photos.
 He made us feel SO comfortable and WAS not pushy.
 When we got our photos back, I kept thinking WOW how did he get that shot when he was just over here shooting this angle?!
 Michael is super professional and very accommodating .
 It starting raining during our second line, and Michael never skipped a beat in covering us.
 I mean...at one point it was POURING...but he just kept shooting, even with his expensive equipment..
 Thank you so much, Michael for capturing our special day!
 If you're looking for someone you can trust with capturing what you want and more, hire Michael!
 He will always be a recommendation of our!

 Groom JOINS IN With the Band

 Another unique aspect of this wedding image was the trombonist who is marching next to the bride... that's the groom!
 He was a musician during his time serving in the military, and the awesome members of the Kinfolk Brass Band were cool enough to let him join in and play along with them as they made their way through the streets of the Vieux Carré.

 Location: French Quarter, New Orleans, LA.